-- 7.1 As a first step, you should normally raise concerns with your immediate manager or their superior.
+8.1 As a first step, you should normally raise concerns with your immediate manager or their superior.
 This depends however, on the seriousness and sensitivity of the issues involved and who is suspected of the malpractice.
-For example, if you believe that management is involved you should approach the Chief Executive, Director of Resources, the Deputy Monitoring Officer or the Head of Internal Audit and Risk.
-Should the concern be relating to the Chief Executive, Director of Resources, the Deputy Monitoring Officer or the Head of Internal Audit and Risk your concerns should be raised with the Assistant Director People. - 7.2 Concerns may be raised verbally or in writing.
-Staff who wish to make a written report are invited to use the following format: the background and history of the concern (giving relevant dates); the reason why you are particularly concerned about the situation.
-Sept 2018 Public Concern at Work name change to Protect Page 6 of 8 and providing as full and comprehensive information as is known at the time of the disclosure If you raise your concern verbally, a written note will be taken in accordance with the above format.
-All concerns received will be registered with the Deputy Monitoring Officer. - 7.3 The earlier you express the concern the easier it is to take action.
+For example, if you believe that management is involved you should approach the Chief Executive, Director of Resources, the Monitoring Officer or the Head of Internal Audit and Risk.
+Should the concern be relating to the Chief Executive, Director of Resources, the Monitoring Officer or the Head of Internal Audit and Risk your concerns should be raised with the Assistant Director - People.

+- 8.2 Concerns may be raised verbally or in writing.
+Staff who wish to make a written report are invited to use the following format: - the background and history of the concern (giving relevant dates); - the reason why you are particularly concerned about the situation. - and providing as full and comprehensive information as is known at the time of the disclosure

+If you raise your concern verbally, a written note will be taken in accordance with the above format.

+All concerns received will be registered with the Monitoring Officer.

-- 7.4 Although you are not expected to prove beyond doubt the truth of an allegation, you will need to demonstrate to the person contacted that there are reasonable grounds for your concern. - 7.5 Advice and guidance on how matters of concern may be pursued can be obtained from: - Deputy Monitoring Officer - Director of Resources - Head of Internal Audit and Risk - Chief Executive. - 7.6 You may wish to consider discussing your concern with a colleague or your trade union representative first and you may find it easier to raise the matter if there are two (or more) of you who have had the same experience or concerns.
-However, once you have raised a concern under the Confidential Reporting Code you should be mindful that any further discussions with other parties may impede the maintenance of confidentiality or compromise any investigation. - 7.7 You may invite your trade union or friend to be present during any meetings or interviews in connection with the concerns you have raised.
+- 8.3 The earlier you express the concern the easier it is to take action. - 8.4 Although you are not expected to prove beyond doubt the truth of an allegation, you will need to demonstrate to the person contacted that there are reasonable grounds for your concern. - 8.5 Advice and guidance on how matters of concern may be pursued can be obtained from: - Monitoring Officer - Director of Resources - Head of Internal Audit and Risk - Chief Executive - 8.6 You may wish to consider discussing your concern with a colleague or your trade union representative first and you may find it easier to raise the matter if there are two (or more) of you who have had the same experience or concerns.
+However, once you have raised a concern under the Confidential Reporting Code you should be mindful that any further discussions with other parties may impede the maintenance of confidentiality or compromise any investigation. - 8.7 You may invite your trade union or colleague to be present during any meetings or interviews in connection with the concerns you have raised.

-8.0 How the Council will respond.
+9. How the Council will respond